Free whole family art sessions

-Running in North Ayrshire, Falkirk and Renfrewshire, Art Wise aims to help families meet their individual needs, to thrive and to stay together through creative play.
+This programme runs in locations across Central Scotland and aims to help families meet their individual needs, build stronger bonds, and have fun through creative play.

-This programme provides parents/carers with therapeutic and creative support to better understand their child’s behaviour and develop tools to connect and communicate with them.
-We also help caregivers support their child to identify their own needs and develop coping strategies using art and creativity.
+We’ll also help you support your child to identify their own needs and develop coping strategies using art and creativity.

-Working with our qualified Art Therapist and Wellbeing Support Worker, you will have a mix of parents/carer sessions and whole family creative play sessions.
-You will be able to connect with other parents, access peer support, and develop your local support networks by linking in with other local organisations which can support other aspects of family life e.g. benefits, welfare, food security, relationship support, nutrition etc.
+Working with a qualified Art Therapist and Wellbeing Support Worker, you will have a mix of parents/carer sessions and whole family creative play sessions.

-Art Wise is free to attend, snacks are provided and we can reimburse travel costs.
+Art Wise is free to attend, snacks are provided, and we reimburse your travel costs.

 “I always feel less anxious and relaxed after coming to Art Wise.
 I love seeing my daughter free to explore the messy play and her interactions with others.”